bryanjcampbell1/leveraged-wsteth-vault/README.md

 Our hardhat.config file makes use of an env var named INFURA_API_KEY Create a .env file and add your infura key there.

-Alternatively, feel free to overwrite the url field in hardhat.config with your own rpc url string.
+Alternatively, feel free to overwrite the url field in hardhat.config with your own mainnet rpc url string.

 ## Fork mainnet